Mike DeBardeleben: Adult life and death

 DeBardeleben attended two different universities in Texas in the summer of 1961 despite lacking a high school diploma, soon after divorcing Charlotte.
-But the following year, his probation was revoked, and he was put behind bars.
-DeBardeleben moved back in with his parents after being released, and he immediately started violently beating his mother, whom he called "Moe," once more.
+But the following year, his probation was revoked, and he was jailed.
+DeBardeleben moved back in with his parents after being released, and he immediately started violently beating his mother once more.
 His health started to deteriorate at this point, and he started acting more aggressively.
-He read a variety of psychological books as a diversion.
-DeBardeleben was brought to Western State Hospital in Staunton, Virginia for a psychological assessment in March 1964 after his parents alerted the authorities out of concern that he could kill them.
-DeBardeleben was later labelled as "sociopathic" and "antisocial."
-Clinicians opined that his antisocial personality would render him a poor candidate for psychotherapy and that the safest place for him to be was in jail.
+DeBardeleben was brought to Western State Hospital in Staunton, Virginia for a psychological assessment in March 1964 after his parents alerted the authorities.
+DeBardeleben was later labelled as "sociopathic" and clinicians opined that he would be a poor candidate for psychotherapy.

 DeBardeleben began seeing Wanda Faye Davis, who was six years younger than him, soon after they met.
 The two eventually were married in September 1964.
 Later, she would describe him as charming, well-groomed, and intelligent.
-Ultimately, DeBardeleben got Davis to agree to having naked pictures taken of her engaging a variety of sadistic sex acts with him.
+Ultimately, DeBardeleben got Davis to agree to having naked pictures taken of her engaging in a variety of sadistic sex acts with him.
 Later, he used these to threaten her into helping him commit various crimes as his accomplice.

 DeBardeleben disclosed his grotesque sexual fantasies and openly discussed his urges to torture and kill women to Davis.
 Davis later told the Secret Service; "His greatest thing that he could have ever thought about was to abduct a woman, torture her, have various sex-activities go on, strangle her and watch her die or blow her brains out with a gun.
 Then he would hide her so that if she was ever found there would be no evidence of who had done it and it would be the perfect crime."